jaraco/jaraco.github.io/_posts/2024-05-09-a-critique-of-pyproject-toml.md

 ## File is largely unnecessary

-The existence of a static config runs against the motivations such as those in [this vision](../vision-for-scalable-OSS-development) where there is literally zero static config in the source repository.
+The existence of a static config runs against the motivations such as those in [this vision](../vision-for-scalable-OSS-development) and demonstrated by [coherent.build](https://pypi.org/project/coherent.build) where there is literally zero static config in the source repository.